Categories:Cooking Hints & Tips

 A baked quick bread will generally have a gently rounded top that is slightly bumpy.
-Don't worry about a crack on top of the quick bread loaves; it's normal.
+Do not worry about a crack on top of the quick bread loaves; it is normal.

-Don't substitute self-rising or cake flour for all-purpose flour, unless you are confident of being able to calculate exactly how much to reduce the quantity of baking powder or baking soda to compensate.
+Flour: Do not substitute self-rising or cake flour for all-purpose flour, unless you are confident of being able to calculate exactly how much to reduce the quantity of baking powder or baking soda to compensate.

 Baking Pans: Because glass bake ware retains heat better than metal bake ware, reduce the temperature of your oven by 25 degrees when using glass pans.

 Baking Time – Internal Temperature: Bake until a toothpick inserted in the center comes out clean.
 A good check is to use an instant digital thermometer to test your bread.
 The internal temperature of the bread should be at 200 degrees F.

 If you find that your bread is beginning to brown too fast, cover it with a tent of aluminum foil.

 Bread Cooling Time: Cool quick breads in the loaf pan for 10 minutes; then remove from pan and allow to cool completely before slicing.